chef/chef-workstation/docs-chef-io/content/workstation/_index.md

 Chef Infra defines a common workflow for cookbook development:

 1. Create a skeleton cookbook by running `chef generate cookbook MY_COOKBOOK_NAME`.
-This will generate a cookbook with a single recipe and testing configuration for Test Kitchen with Chef InSpec.
+This generates a cookbook with a single recipe and testing configuration for Test Kitchen with Chef InSpec.
-1. Write cookbook recipes or resources and debug those recipes as they are being written using Cookstyle and Test Kitchen.
-This is typically an iterative process, where cookbooks are tested as they are developed, bugs are fixed quickly, and then cookbooks are tested again.
-A text editor---Visual Studio Code, Atom, vim, or any other preferred text editor---is used to author the files in the cookbook.
+1. Write cookbook recipes or resources and lint and debug them with Cookstyle and Test Kitchen.
+Making your own cookbooks is an iterative process where you  develop, test, find and fix bugs, and then develop and test some more.
+A text editor---Visual Studio Code, Atom, vim, or any other preferred text editor---is the only tool that you need to author your cookbooks.
-1. Perform acceptance tests.
-These tests are not done in a development environment, but rather are done against using an environment that matches the production environment as closely as possible.
+1. Test in acceptance.
+Test your work in an environment that matches your production environment as closely as possible.
-1. When the cookbooks pass all the acceptance tests and have been verified to work in the desired manner, deploy the cookbooks to the production environment.
+1. Deploy your cookbooks to the production environment, but only after they pass all the acceptance tests and are verified to work in the desired manner.

 ## Tools

 Chef Workstation packages all the tools necessary to be successful with Chef Infra and InSpec.
-These tools are combined into native packages for common operating systems and include all the dependencies you need to get started.
+These tools are combined into packages for common operating systems and include all the dependencies you need to get started.

 The most important tools included in Chef Workstation are: